TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 In addition to the extension key and a unique name of the plugin (line 2 and 3) the allowed combinations of the controller and actions are determined.
 ``$controllerActionCombinations`` is an associative array.
-The Keys of this array are the allowed Controllers, and the values ​​are a comma-separated list of allowed actions per Controller.
+The Keys of this array are the allowed Controllers, and the values are a comma-separated list of allowed actions per Controller.
 The first action of the first controller is the default action.